The internet is packed with valuable public data—you just need to know where to find it.

 Because it can search across multiple hard-to-access sources simultaneously and find information typically hidden from regular search engines.

-For example, it can help track cryptocurrency transactions, monitor dark web mentions, or investigate data breaches by searching through historical data leaks.
+For example, it can track cryptocurrency transactions, monitor dark web mentions, or investigate data breaches by searching through historical data leaks.

 Crimewall by Social Links is an investigation tool that collects data from over 500 open sources, including social media, messaging apps, blockchains, and dark web content.